 DVB subtitles are similar to teletext subtitles.
 DVB subtitles are transmitted as bitmap data (not overlaid over the video) in the DVB signal in a separate PID and the DVB set top box decoder decodes subtitles and displays them over the video.
 Multiple languages can be transmitted by using separate streams for every subtitle language.

 Closed captions CEA-608 and CEA-708 are american standards used for transmission of subtitles for hearing impaired person with the invisible part (VBI/VANC) of SDI video.
 CEA-608 was used for analogue transmissions and CEA-708 is used for digital transmissions and for tunneling of CEA-608 data in digital signals.

-Internet streaming subtitles are convered by different standards.
+Internet streaming subtitles are covered by different standards.
 Mostly the file format DFXP XML is used combined with protocols like HLS and MPEG-DASH to transfer DFXP XML files for subtitling of internet TV streaming.

 DVD & Blu-ray subtitles are similar to teletext subtitles which means that they are not inserted into the visible part of the TV picture but onto a separate track of the DVD/Blu-ray disk.
 The DVD/Blu-ray player will read the subtitles from the separate track and overlay the subtitles over the picture.
 Because there are many subtitle tracks available on one DVD/Blu-ray it is possible to record subtitles in multiple languages onto a single DVD/Blu-ray disk.